DynamoDS/Dynamo/README.md

 ###0.3.4892.10003###

+May 2013

 Known Issues
-- Cannot run Python scripts from disk location (embedded is fine)
+Cannot run Python scripts from disk location (embedded is fine)
--

 Fixes
-- Dynamo now works alongside Revit Python Shell and other conflicting addins
-- Solar Radiation example works
+-Dynamo now works alongside Revit Python Shell and other conflicting addins -Solar Radiation example works
--
+-More stability

 New and Updated Nodes
-- Adaptive Components
+-Adaptive Components
-- Geometry sub-element extraction
--
+-Geometry subelement extraction
+-Formulas using N-Calc syntax
+-Compute Face Derivatives
+-Project Point on Curves and Faces
+-Extract Faces, Vertexes, and Edges from elements

 Functionality and UI
+- Preview geometry in Dynamo Background
 - Category and Node Browsing Improvments
 - Ability to pass lists into nodes (Lacing and auto-mapping of lists)
 - New Node appearance
 - Graph retains memeory and parametric control of elements created in previous sessions
--

 Engineering
 - MVVM standardization